 And on this day in 1986, “Ferris Bueller’s Day Off” hit the big screen.

 The hit comedy directed by John Hughes tells the epic tale of teenagers skipping school.
-Starring Matthew Broderick as the mischievous Ferris, the story follows him, his girlfriend, and best friend Cameron, as they play hooky, evade the school’s principal, steal Cameron’s father’s Ferrari, and cavort around downtown Chicago —which last month held a “Ferris Fest” to celebrate the film’s anniversary.
-WATCH a Highlight video to relive the laughs…
+Starring Matthew Broderick as the mischievous Ferris, the story follows him, his girlfriend, and best friend Cameron, as they play hooky, evade the school’s principal, steal Cameron’s father’s Ferrari, and cavort around downtown Chicago.
+On the 30th anniversary the city held a “Ferris Fest” to celebrate the film’s debut.